The Ultimate Guide to Disability Insurance for Physicians

 Definitions of Disability – Why is it so Important?

 Great question.
-Disability insurance policies are legally binding agreements between you and the insurance company.
+Long term disability insurance policies are legally binding agreements between you and the insurance company.
 The core of this agreement is what legally determines whether you are classified as disabled and become eligible to receive your benefits, referred to as the “Definition of Disability”.
 It’s critical to choose a policy with an own-occupation definition of disability, which will consider you disabled in the event that you cannot perform your specialty-specific medical duties.
 This is the opposite of “any occupation”, which means that you will only be disabled in the event that you cannot work in another occupation (medical or non-medical).

 Let’s look at an example.
 If you are an orthopedic surgeon and develop severe arthritis to the point where you cannot perform surgery, you would be considered fully disabled under an own-occupation disability insurance policy.
 This is because you would be unable to perform the material and substantial duties of an orthopedic surgeon, or your “own-occupation”.
 Under an “any-occupation” policy, the insurance company could argue that you are still able to be employed in other medical specialties, or even employment opportunities outside of medicine.
 Under an “any occupation” policy, you would not receive full benefits, if any.